woltsu/wepa-projekti/documentation/description.md

 * HTML
 * PostgreSQL

 The project utilizes many Bootstrap components and also nicely rescales to other platforms.
 Accounts' passwords are protected with BCrypting and the webpage can only be used with a https connection.
-The project is linked to Travis which automatically pushes the changes to Heroku if all tests pass.
+The project is linked to Travis which automatically pushes the changes into Heroku if all tests pass.

 **Database diagram**